Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 d.
 Run `sudo pacman -Sy` to resync and update the servers.

 ## 18. Enabling AUR support and flatpak.
+(Not requirement but nice to have)
 This step enables the ability to use the best part of Arch linux.
 The Arch User Repository (AUR).
 This will also install flatpak for official universal packages (this is simialr to what windows does).

 Traditionally, packages from the AUR have to be downloaded and compiled onto your system from source code, but with a program called an AUR Helper, it builds and installs everything for you.